Mongolia–Yugoslavia relations: History

-During the Cold War period Mongolia closely followed Soviet Union in its policies towards Yugoslavia.
-During the 1968 Ulan Bator meeting government delegations of the two countries expressed identical views on the situation in Vietnam, condemned aggression and expressed hope for negotiations which will start soon.
-Yugoslav delegation was led by President of Yugoslavia Josip Broz Tito.
-Two countries signed agreement on scientific and cultural cooperation in 1985 as well as an agreement on provision of development aid to Mongolia.
+During the 1968 Ulaanbaatar meeting, government delegations of the two countries expressed identical views on the situation in Vietnam, condemned aggression and expressed hope for negotiations which will start soon.
+The Yugoslav delegation was led by President of Yugoslavia Josip Broz Tito, who received an honorary doctorate from the country.
+According to Svetozar Rajak, "in a way… the first white European who did not come to subjugate and arrived instead as an equal, professing independence and mutual respect."